 As technology advances, the difference between routers and switches has grown fuzzier.
-Fundamentally, routers are Layer 3 products designed to connect networks.
-A typical scenario is connecting a small business Ethernet network to the Internet.
-Switches are instead Layer 2 (L2) devices that interface client devices that share the same network.
-Generally, routers rely on CPUs to forward data using complex software, providing flexibility at the cost of speed.
-Switches, in contrast, depend upon largely fixed hardware configurations to forward traffic at the highest feasible rate.
-The current generation of routers typically include L2 switching capability, and many of todayís switches include some Layer 3 routing capability.
-Routers offered by Cisco, the source of 90% of the world's routers, have advanced significantly in function and performance and Cisco now offers an extensive product line that features routers built to meet the requirements of customers from households to nationwide service providers.
+Essentially, routers are Layer 3 (L3) products designed to connect networks.
+A common example is connecting a small business network to the Internet.
+Switches are L2 devices that interconnect client devices within a network.
+Generally, routers depend on computation to send data using complex algorithms, offering intelligence at the cost of throughput.
+Switches, in contrast, depend upon largely predefined hardware designs to send traffic at the highest feasible speed.
+Today's routers typically include L2 switching capability, and many of todayís switches have Layer 3 routing functionality.
+Routers offered by Cisco, the supplier of the vast majority of the world's routers, have advanced significantly in capability and performance and Cisco now offers an extensive portfolio that features routers built to meet the requirements of customers from individual telecommuters to the world's largest service providers.

-The latest Integrated Services Routers from Cisco offer the performance and integrated features to support IP voice and video plus virtual environments while at the same time providing fault tolerance, web-based management, seamless expandability, and enhanced security and compliance.
-These routers allow your business to establish a firm basis for an information environment that can evolve smoothly as you hire new workers, open extra offices, configure new functions, give access to your network to clients and vendors, and support an an increasingly mobile workforce.
-Progentís Cisco qualified CCIE network engineers offer immediate and affordable online support to assist you to select, deploy, manage, upgrade, and support Cisco's most advanced routers and can help you to maintain your legacy routers or move efficiently to Ciscoís current router products.
+The latest ISR routers from Cisco have the speed and integrated functionality to support IP voice and video as well as virtualization while also providing fault tolerance, remote management, easy expandability, and advanced security and compliance.
+These routers allow your business to build a solid basis for an IT network that can grow smoothly as you add more employees, open extra offices, deploy new functions, extend your network to clients and partners, and build an expanding mobile user base.
+Progentís Cisco qualified CCIE network engineers offer fast and affordable online support to help your company to plan, deploy, administer, update, and troubleshoot Cisco's latest router technology and can help you to support your legacy routers or migrate efficiently to Ciscoís newer networking solutions.

-Cisco Routers for Small Businesses and Branch Offices
+Cisco Routers for Small Companies and Branch Offices

-Ciscoís routers for smaller organizations and branch offices offer affordable and dependable no-frills alternatives that enable small groups of users to share secure access to the Internet.
-All these fixed-configuration desktop routers include at minimum four 10/100 switched Ethernet with Wi-Fi options plus integrated firewall to provide enhanced protection.
-Designed for simple setup, administration, and support, Ciscoís small business routers reduce TCO by cutting acquisition and operational investments.
-Progentís remote troubleshooting specialists have in-depth backgrounds delivering immediate and affordable technical help for small organizations to set up and support these routers, and Progentís CCIE-certified network engineers can assist you to understand whether and how these routers can add to the business value of your IT network.
+Ciscoís routers for smaller businesses and remote offices offer low-cost and reliable no-frills solutions that enable small sets of users to have secure access to the Internet.
+All these single-configuration desktop devices include at minimum four Ethernet ports with Wi-Fi options plus integrated firewall to provide enhanced protection.
+Designed for easy setup, administration, and support, Ciscoís small business routers reduce total cost of ownership by lowering equipment and maintenance investments.
+Progentís online support experts have in-depth backgrounds delivering fast and affordable technical help for small organizations to set up and support these devices, and Progentís CCIE-certified network engineers can help you to understand ways Cisco-s small office routers can increase the business value of your IT system.

-Cisco's affordably priced RV Series Routers are engineered to offer small businesses with VPN technology that allows remote users to access a network securely.
-Devices in the RV Series VPN Routers can handle up to 100 VPN tunnels, incorporate 4 to 16-port Ethernet switches, have built-in firewalls that provide advanced data encryption, and allow browser-based setup for remote set up and management.
-All RV Series devices accommodate 10/100 Ethernet and some can handle Gigabit Ethernet.
-Wireless models are available.
-These VPN routers do not incorporate Ciscoís IOS platform.
+Cisco's economical RV Series Routers are designed to offer small organizations with VPN technology that allows telecommuters and mobile workers to connect to a network without compromising security.
+Models in the RV Series Routers can handle up to 100 IPsec VPN tunnels, incorporate 4-, 8-, or 16-port Ethernet switches, come with built-in firewalls that provide sophisticated encryption, and allow web-based configuration for easy deployment and troubleshooting.
+All models accommodate fast Ethernet and some can handle Gigabit Ethernet.
+Wired/Wireless models are offered.
+These routers do not incorporate Ciscoís IOS control software.

-The Cisco RV042 Dual WAN VPN Router features a 4-port 10/100 switch and can securely support as many as 50 remote offices or online users via IPsec or Point-to-Point VPN.
-Cisco's RV042G can handle Gigabit Ethernet.
-Cisco's RV082 Dual WAN VPN Router features an 8-port 10/100 switch and can manage 100 branch offices or off-site workers with full IPsec VPN.
-The Cisco RV016 Multi WAN VPN Router model features 16 switched 10/100 Ethernet ports, accommodates up to 100 online connections, and lets up to 7 ports to be set up for load balancing or for service provider redundancy to provide non-stop Internet access.
+Ciscoís RV042 Dual WAN VPN Router features a 4-port 10/100 switch and can safely support as many as 50 branch offices or online workers through Internet Protocol Security or Point-to-Point tunneling protocol.
+The RV042G can handle Gigabit Ethernet.
+The Cisco RV082 model VPN Router has an 8-port 10/100 Ethernet switch and can manage as many as 100 remote offices or off-site workers via full IPsec VPN tunneling.
+The Cisco RV016 Multi WAN VPN Router model comes with 16 switched 10/100 Ethernet ports, accommodates up to 100 remote connections, and allows as many as 7 switched ports to be set up for traffic load balancing or for ISP redundancy to provide non-stop Internet access.

-Cisco's comprehensive line of 800 Series ISR routers is made up of desktop appliances designed and priced for small organizations, branch offices, retail venues, telecommuters, and clients of broadband service providers.
-Many devices in the 800 Series product line have been released with various options over the course of many years.
-The 881 line of ISR routers suggests the wide selection of options available within the Cisco 800 line of routers.
-Models in Cisco's 881 Series router catalog can enable unified media environments by providing voice and video, wireless and data in a single integrated appliance.
-Advanced data protection can include encryption, VPN tunneling, firewall, and URL filtering.
-For business continuity, available options for Cisco 881 routers include redundant wide area network links or support for wired high-speed WAN links like DSL as well as multiple different cellular 3G and 4G wireless connections all built into a single appliance.
+Cisco's comprehensive line of 800 Series ISR routers is made up of desktop, fanless appliances designed and priced for small businesses, branch offices, retail venues, teleworkers, and clients of broadband service providers.
+Many models in the 800 Series product line have been released with various options over many years.
+The 881 line of ISR routers suggests the vast array of options offered within Cisco's 800 line of routers.
+Various models in Cisco's 881 router portfolio can enable unified media environments by providing voice and video, wireless and data in one integrated router and switch.
+Built-in security can include encryption, VPN tunneling, firewall, and URL filtering.
+For business continuity, available features for Cisco 881 ISR routers include redundant WAN connections or support for landline high-speed WAN connections such as DSL as well as multiple cellular 3G and 4G wireless WAN connections all on a single desktop appliance.

-Cisco's 881 of ISR routers support a broad range of deployment scenarios
+Cisco's 880 Series of ISR routers support a wide range of deployment models

-The baseline Cisco 881 router features a 4-port fast Ethernet managed switch with up to 15 Mbps performance, the ability to handle 20 users, 2-port integrated Power over Ethernet, and IPv6 compatibility.
-Cisco's 881W ISR router supports 802.11g/n Wi-Fi.
-Cisco's 881 SRST router includes 4 FXS ports and 1 FXO port for public-switched-telephone-network (PSTN) fallback with Cisco SRST.
-With a Cisco CUBE license, Cisco's 881 ISR router allows SIP trunk connectivity to replace legacy Primary Rate Interface (PRI) lines or FXO voice connectivity to a PSTN service provider.
-SIP trunks can also connect remote agents in Cisco Call Center environments.
+The basic Cisco 881 router features a 4-port 10/100-Mbps managed switch with up to 15 Mbps performance, support for up to 20 users, 2-port integrated PoE, and IPv6 support.
+Cisco's 881W ISR router includes 802.11g/n Wi-Fi.
+The 881 SRST router includes four FXS ports and 1 FXO port for PSTN failover with Cisco Survivable Remote Site Telephony (SRST).
+With a Cisco Unified Border Element (CUBE) license, Cisco's 881 ISR router supports SIP trunking to replace outdated PRI lines or foreign exchange-office (FXO) voice connectivity to a PSTN carrier.
+CUBE-based SIP trunks also support offsite call agents in Cisco Call Center environments.